Riverside, California

+Riverside is a city in and the county seat of Riverside County, California, United States.
+It is named for its location beside the Santa Ana River in Southern California.
+It is the most populous city in the Inland Empire and Riverside County, 12th-most populous city in California, and 61st-most populous city in the U.S. with a population of 314,998 at the 2020 census.
+The Riverside–San Bernardino metropolitan area at 4.74 million residents is the 12th-largest metropolitan area in the nation.
+Riverside is about 50 mi east of downtown Los Angeles and is also part of the Greater Los Angeles area.

 Riverside was founded in the early 1870s.
 It is the birthplace of the California citrus industry and home of the Mission Inn, the nation's largest Mission Revival Style building.
 It is also home to the Riverside National Cemetery and the Eastern Division of the Federal District Court for the Central District of California.

 The University of California, Riverside, is in the northeastern part of the city.
 The university hosts the Riverside Sports Complex.
-Other attractions in Riverside include the Fox Performing Arts Center, Museum of Riverside, which houses exhibits and artifacts of local history, the California Museum of Photography, the California Citrus State Historic Park, Castle Park, and the Parent Washington Navel Orange Tree, the last of California's two original navel orange trees.
+Other attractions in Riverside include the Fox Performing Arts Center, Museum of Riverside, which houses exhibits and artifacts of local history, The Cheech Marin Center for Chicano Art & Culture, the California Museum of Photography, the California Citrus State Historic Park, Castle Park, and the Parent Washington Navel Orange Tree, the last of California's two original navel orange trees.

 History

 In the late 18th century and the early 19th century, the area was inhabited by Cahuilla and the Serrano people.
 Californios such as Bernardo Yorba and Juan Bandini established ranches during the first half of the 19th century.

 In the 1860s, Louis Prevost launched the California Silk Center Association, a short-lived experiment in sericulture.
 In the wake of its failure, John W. North purchased some of its land and formed the Southern California Colony Association to promote the area's development.
 In March 1870, North distributed posters announcing the formation of a colony in California.
-North, a staunch temperance-minded abolitionist from New York State, had formerly founded Northfield, Minnesota.
+North, a staunch temperance-minded abolitionist from the State of New York, had formerly founded Northfield, Minnesota.
 Riverside was temperance-minded, and Republican.
 There were four saloons in Riverside when it was founded.
 The license fees were raised until the saloons moved out of Riverside.
 Investors from England and Canada transplanted traditions and activities adopted by prosperous citizens.
 As a result, the first golf course and polo field in southern California were built in Riverside.